MicrosoftDocs/dynamics365smb-docs/business-central/design-details-inbound-warehouse-flow.md

 When the inbound source document is released, an inbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.

 ### 3: Create Inventory Put-Away
-In the **Inventory Put-away** page, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on inbound warehouse requests.
+On the **Inventory Put-away** page, the warehouse worker retrieves, in a pull fashion, the pending source document lines based on inbound warehouse requests.
 Alternatively, the inventory put-away lines are already created, in a push fashion, by the user who is responsible for the source document.

 ### 4: Post Inventory Put-Away
 On each line for items that have been put away, partially or fully, the warehouse worker fills in the **Quantity** field, and then posts the inventory put-away.
 Source documents that are related to the inventory put-away are posted as received.